Amari-Mecheri/ReactSnake/README.md

     <br>

 ### The views: The game rendering
-- Each go views was converted to a react component
+- Each go view was converted to a react component
     * Although it is a simple game, `reredering and performance issues` are immediatly visible.
     <br>=> The use of `react.memo` helped improve performance
     <br><br>